alexeymezenin/laravel-best-practices/README.md

 ### **Do not get data from the `.env` file directly**

-Do not get data from the `.env` file directly.
-Pass the data to config files instead and use `config()` helper function to get the data.
+Pass the data to config files instead and then use the `config()` helper function to use the data in an application.

 Bad: